LopezNathan/VPN-Deployer/README.md

 > python vpn-deploy.py 123.123.123.123

+- You will be prompted for your [DigitalOcean API Token](https://www.digitalocean.com/docs/api/create-personal-access-token/).
+This is only passed through `getpass` to the DigitalOcean API during the creation of the droplet and obtaining the droplet IP.
-- Your IP Address is needed to restrict port `80`.
+- Your IP Address is needed to restrict port `80` for the OpenVPN download link.

-Once the installer script has completed, the script will output the OpenVPN download link.
+Once the installer script has completed, it will output the OpenVPN download link.
 This link automatically expires in 5 minutes.

 ## Dependencies